anonymous0819/CMMLoc/README.md

 ./checkpoints/prealign_mlp.pth
 ```

-And you should specify the PATH_TO_PRETRAINED in the language encoder and object encoder in the fine stage.
+You should specify pointnet_path in args.py and the PATH_TO_PRETRAINED in the language_encoder.py and object_encoder.py in the fine stage.

 ## Train